Apple II: Software

 The original Apple II has the operating system in ROM along with a BASIC variant called Integer BASIC.
 Apple eventually released Applesoft BASIC, a more advanced variant of the language which users can run instead of Integer BASIC.
 The Apple II series eventually supported over 1,500 software programs.

 When the Disk II floppy disk drive was released in 1978, a new operating system, Apple DOS, was commissioned from Shepardson Microsystems and developed by Paul Laughton, adding support for the disk drive.
-The final and most popular version of this software was Apple DOS 3.3.
+The final version of this software was Apple DOS 3.3.

 Apple DOS was superseded by ProDOS, which supported a hierarchical file system and larger storage devices.
 With an optional third-party Z80-based expansion card, the Apple II could boot into the CP/M operating system and run WordStar, dBase II, and other CP/M software.
 With the release of MousePaint in 1984 and the Apple IIGS in 1986, the platform took on the look of the Macintosh user interface, including a mouse.

 Much commercial Apple II software shipped on self-booting disks and does not use standard DOS disk formats.
 This discouraged the copying or modifying of the software on the disks, and improved loading speed.